u-siem/u-siem-core/README.md

 # u-siem-core
-Framework definitions that allow to build a custom SIEM.
+Framework definitions that allow building a custom SIEM.
 Code you own SIEM like you code your own web page.

 ## Motivation
 I have seen many times updates in rules that break things or inneficient regular expressions that slow down the entire SIEM.